Michiel-Janssen/Road-to-Marching-Cubes/README.md

 Week 2:
 I went to implement an infinite generation system.
 So now I achieved a fixed and infinite generation system.
 I am not yet happy with the noise so I will be working on that.
 Because of pc issues I stopped working on this for now and start learning about shader graphs and HLSL code.
 My idea is to prototype in shader graph and then later when I am happy to write it in HLSL myself for optimization purposes.
 My current code for this watershader is for now on this repo (https://github.com/Michiel-Janssen/Water-Shader).

+Week 3:
+After struggling another week with a worst laptop, I finally got mine back and could work faster again.
+I developed a scalable system to procedurally place vegatation on my terrain using the poisson disc sampling algortihm.
+I also used the Unity scriptable objects to give each type of vegatation some different properties.
+For example, adding noise or tilt to my vegetation type to get more randomised vegetation.
+It is also possible now to generate multiple vegetation types at once.
+Secondly, I changed some noise properties for my terrain generation so I now have more realistic terrain.
+Lastly, I developed a heightbased shader with textures to texture my terrain.

 ## Resources
 Below is a list of papers, articles, and websites that have helped me throughout this journey: